-You need, or at least want, to monitor your dietary salt intake.
+You need to, or at least want to, monitor your dietary salt intake.
 To that end, you read all the labels on the food cans, but you can’t figure out how much salt a serving of food contains.
 The label lists sodium, not salt—which is sodium chloride.
 Is there some simple way you can determine how much salt is in that can and how much is in one “serving?”

 Sodium to the Chloride

 The atomic weight of sodium, found in the chemical period table of the elements, is 23.0.
 Now sodium chloride – ordinary table salt – is one atom of sodium combined with one atom of chlorine.
 Chlorine has an atomic weight of 34.5.
 Since salt has two atoms united as one molecule, it has a molecular weight rather than an atomic weight, and that molecular weight amounts to 57.5.
 So if a can of green beans contains 80 milligrams (mg) of sodium, it contains more than that of salt.
 In fact, the exact amount is 80 times 57.5 divided by 23.0, or 200 mg of salt, two-and-a-half times the amount of sodium.